The AI-Ready Team | AI Operating Layer for Expert Businesses

 • Your bookkeeper recently flagged that you're spending $17K a month on subscriptions and you don't even know what half of them are

 • Your systems sort of work.
 But they aren't connected.
 The CRM doesn't talk to the project tool.
 The project tool doesn't talk to the calendar.
-Everything moves -- just in separate windows, with a human copy-pasting between them
+Everything moves.
+Just in separate windows, with a human copy-pasting between them

-• You're the rainmaker -- and the one filling the rain.
+• You're the rainmaker.
+And the one filling the rain.
 You convert.
 You deliver.
 You follow up.
 You fix what breaks.
-Your income goes up when you're on, and down when you're not -- because the business is still running on you, not on systems
+Your income goes up when you're on, and down when you're not.
+Because the business is still running on you, not on systems

 • You know the systems that got you here won't get you to the next stage.
 But every time you try to fix them, the business needs you for something else

-• You have good months and rough months -- and you can always trace the rough ones back to the same thing: you were deep in delivery, or deep in a launch, or just out of bandwidth.
+• You have good months and rough months.
+And you can always trace the rough ones back to the same thing: you were deep in delivery, or deep in a launch, or just out of bandwidth.
 The pipeline dried up while you were busy holding everything else together

 "I am the only one who sees all the pieces right now.
 If I disappear for two weeks, I don't know that the business keeps running."